-Earlier submission of applications is encouraged.
-It is possible to submit the application for admission in Fall 2013 as early as November 2012.
-Please note that our priority deadline has changed to February 15th.
-Students who apply by the priority deadline will receive a decision by April 15th.
+The application deadlines can be found on the Admission page of our website.
+Students who apply by the priority deadline will likely receive a decision by March 1.
 International students are highly encouraged to submit their application by the priority deadline.
-The final deadline to apply to the program is April 1.
 Admissions decisions are announced by late April or early May.
 For more information, see the Admission page of our website.

 2. How long is the program?

 The program requires approximately 12 months of full-time study.
 The Fall semester begins in early September, and the Summer term usually ends in the middle of the following August.
 For more information on the course of study, see the Curriculum page of our website.

 3. What do graduates of the program do afterwards?

 Visit our Alumni page to see some general statistics about what graduates of the M.A.
 Program in Climate and Society have gone on to do.